mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 ## StyleMultiplier
 Used to give room for animation frames, growth stages, or tile states in the spritesheet.

+## StyleLineSkip
+Similar to `StyleMultiplier`, but adds room between lines of styles instead of in-line with styles.

 ## RandomStyleRange
 Coral also randomly places a style: